Kingdom of Cambodia (1953–1970): Nonaligned foreign policy

 Cambodia opened border talks with the front in mid-1966, and the latter recognized the inviolability of Cambodia's borders a year later.
 North Vietnam quickly followed suit.
 Cambodia was the first foreign government to recognize the NFLSVN's Provisional Revolutionary Government after it was established in June 1969.
 Sihanouk was the only foreign head of state to attend the funeral of Ho Chi Minh, North Vietnam's deceased leader, in Hanoi three months later.

 In 1965, Sihanouk negotiated a deal with China and North Vietnam.
 Whereas before Viet Cong and North Vietnamese forces had temporarily moved into Cambodian territory, the deal allowed them to build permanent military facilities on Cambodian soil.
 Cambodia also opened its ports to shipments of military supplies from China and the Soviet Union to the Vietnamese.
 In exchange for these concessions, large amounts of money passed into the hands of the Cambodian elite.
 In particular, deals were made where China would purchase rice at inflated prices from the Cambodian government.
 While Sihanouk talked neutrality in public, he had effectively pushed Cambodia directly into the Vietnam War.

 After making friends with North Vietnam and China, Sihanouk turned politically to the right and unleashed a wave of repression throughout the country.
 The repression drove most of the political left in the country underground.
 While Sihanouk's deal with China and Vietnam in the short term kept both countries from arming the Cambodian left, it did not prevent the Cambodian left from launching an unsupported rebellion on its own.

 In the late 1960s, while preserving relations with China and with North Vietnam, Sihanouk sought to restore a measure of equilibrium by improving Cambodia's ties with the West.
 This shift in course by the prince represented another adjustment to prevailing conditions in Asia.
 The Cultural Revolution had made the Chinese very difficult with which to carry on relations.
 The increasing North Vietnamese presence in Eastern Cambodia was destabilizing Cambodia politically and economically.

 When the Cambodian left went underground in the late 1960s, Sihanouk made concessions to the right since he did not have any force that he could play against them.
 Cambodia served as the southern terminus of the Ho Chi Minh Trail, the logistical resupply route of the North Vietnamese and Viet Cong.
-The use by these forces of sanctuaries in Cambodia put Cambodian was neutrality in jeopardy.
+The use by these forces of sanctuaries in Cambodia put Cambodian neutrality in jeopardy.
 China, preoccupied with its Cultural Revolution, did not intercede with Hanoi.
 On Cambodia's eastern border, even in the face of the communist Tet Offensive in 1968, South Vietnam surprisingly had not collapsed and President Nguyễn Văn Thiệu's government was bringing a measure of stability to that war-ravaged country.